vijaykrishnay/Udacity_AdvLaneLines/README.md

 ![undistort_warp_grad_color_filt](doc_images/undistort_warp_grad_color_filt.png "Gradient filter, color filters, undistorted, unwarped image")

 **2.3 Main - Find lane pixels & Fit polynomials**</br>
 - Compute histogram of the bottom half of the image.
 Find left, right lane peaks from histogram and move up the window with a set margin to identify lane pixels per window.
-Finally, use all the lane pixels to fit a 2nd degree polynomial as shown below:
+Finally, use all the lane pixels to fit a 2nd degree polynomial as shown below:</br>
 ![lane_polynomials](doc_images/lane_polynomials.png "Lanes with polynomial fit")

 **Warp lanes back and overplot on raw image.
 The above test image with detected lane is shown below.**</br>